 The video then goes into a money multiplier explanation claiming that banks lend out deposits and reserves.
 Anyone who actually understands banking knows this is wrong.
 Heck, even Fed employees have written about this in recent years as the crisis and QE has clearly proven that the money multiplier concept is totally false.

 By this point you should see what’s going on here.
-I didn’t watch the rest of the video because it only took 5 minutes to see a whole multitude of errors.
-In essence, the video is just a sales pitch for gold and an anti government agenda.
+The video creator displays a basic lack of understanding about banking, money and Central Banking.
+More importantly, you realize quickly that the video is just a sales pitch for gold and an anti government agenda.
 If you’re into that kind of thing then fine, but you’re being misled so be careful listening to people with such an obvious political agenda….

 NB – It’s also interesting to note that the creators of this video are ultimately selling you a product.
 They’re selling you gold and silver as seen here on their website.
 And they’re using fear to drive you into that product.
 But look what they want from you.
 After countless hours of video trashing fiat money they’re asking that you pay THEM with…US DOLLARS.
 If this whole thing doesn’t set off a great big red flag for you then I don’t know what to say.
 Good luck?